 What We Provide

-- Detailed search strategies
+- Detailed search strategies.

-- EndNote libraries of de-duplicated results
+- EndNote libraries of de-duplicated results.

-- Excel workbooks of search results
+- Excel workbooks of search results.

-- Written methods sections regarding search design and implementation according to PRISMA and IOM guidelines
+- Written methods sections regarding search design and implementation according to PRISMA and IOM guidelines.

-- Data required for generating a PRISMA flow diagram
+- Data required for generating a PRISMA flow diagram.

-The average time it takes to design and complete a search is 2 weeks.
+The average time it takes to design and complete a search is two weeks.
 How much time is actually takes depends on the complexity of the search, types of databases searched, changes required, and length of time required to resolve questions.

 Requirements for Getting Started

-To fill out a Systematic Review Search Request Form you will need…
+To fill out a Systematic Review Search Request Form you will need:

-- To have already conducted a preliminary search
+- To have already conducted a preliminary search.

-- PICO question
+- A PICO question.

-- Inclusion and Exclusion Criteria
+- Inclusion and exclusion criteria.

 We are happy to help you get what you need in order to create a PICO question, inclusion and exclusion criteria, and example articles.

-Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND
+- Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

-Drafting the work or revising it critically for important intellectual content; AND
+- Drafting the work or revising it critically for important intellectual content; AND

-Final approval of the version to be published; AND
+- Final approval of the version to be published; AND

-Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+- Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 The search strategies librarians design and implement are a substantial contribution to the design of the study while the citation data we acquire and organize is a substantial acquisition of data.
 The written methods regarding the design of the search, resources searched, and data retrieved falls under drafting the work.
 We will provide any requested feedback and revisions as well as final approval of the written work.
 If we agree to be an author on a systematic review we will stand behind the accuracy and integrity of our role in the project.